nicnosis/iu-courses/j463/gfx-syllabus.md

  * Gain a foundation for expanding your design skills in any context

 ## Structure
-This course is divided into __four units__, each about 3-4 weeks in length.
+This course is divided into __four units__, each between 3-5 weeks in length.
 Each unit will cover a different Adobe technology:

  * Unit One: InDesign
  * Unit Two: Photoshop